lukeocodes/auth0-blog/_posts/2018-04-16-react-express-and-material-ui-in-the-wild.markdown

 #### mLab

-[mLab](https://mlab.com) is a cloud database service featuring automated provisioning and scaling of MongoDB databases with a handy web interface, backups and recovery. mLab's Database-as-a-Service platform is available on AWS, Azure, and Google.
-One of the features that I find most appealing is the ability to setup a sandbox database in a suitable region for free on any of the three platforms mentioned.
-It also comes with the advantage that you can signup and get a free sandbox database without the need for credit card information, which cam be very appealing for those seeking to prototype applications quickly.
+[mLab](https://mlab.com) is a cloud database service featuring automated provisioning and scaling of MongoDB databases with a handy web interface, backups, and recovery. mLab's Database-as-a-Service platform is available on AWS, Azure, and Google.
+One of the features that I find most appealing is the ability to set up a sandbox database in a suitable region for free on any of the three platforms mentioned.
+It also comes with the advantage that you can sign up and get a free sandbox database without the need for credit card information, which can be very enticing for those seeking to prototype applications quickly.

 We talk through signing up and creating a MongoDB database with mLab in this article.